 How many moons does Jupiter have

-Jupiter moons number at least 79.
+Jupiter moons number at least 79, as at 2019.
 Fifty-three of these are named.
 The four largest (Ganymede, Io, Callisto, and Europa) were discovered as far back as 1610 by Galileo Galilei, hence, the term “Galilean moons”.
 These were the first orbital objects, apart from a planet, to be discovered.

 The four Galilean moons of Jupiter are some of the largest objects in the solar system, with Ganymede outsizing Mercury and so you are likely to see these moons of Jupiter through telescope types available for home use.

 Appropriately, all the Galilean moons of Jupiter have been named from figures that the deities of Jupiter and Zeus “interact with”.
 So, if you are into viewing these moons… check out my article on what you can expect to see and how to identify the moons of Jupiter.

 Seeing the four Galilean moons of Jupiter through telescope types setup for planet viewing is possible under the right conditions.
 More on that below.

 Does Jupiter have clouds?

 The stripes and swirls that you see in images are known as the clouds of Jupiter, but these are not the clouds we know of on Earth.
-NASA tells us these are actually cold, windy clouds of ammonia and water.
+NASA tells us these are actually “cold, windy clouds of ammonia and water floating in an atmosphere of hydrogen and helium”.

 Does Jupiter have rings?
 Jupiter rings facts